-——— About Ootsu Shorakuen
+——— About Ohtsu Shorakuen

 HISTORY

+Kurume City is one of the three major tree-producing areas in Japan.
+Mizuma black pine, which has a history of over 100 years in this area, is highly regarded worldwide for its beauty and quality.
 We can help you select and deliver a tree that is suitable for your garden or yard.
-If you are looking for a black pine that will bring dignity and style to your garden, you can trust Otsu Shorakuen to take care of all your needs.
+If you are looking for a Japanese black pine that will bring dignity and style to your garden, you can trust Ohtsu Shorakuen to take care of all your needs.

 What we value

-Our technique of shaping the branch tips has been passed down from generation to generation to bring out the natural beauty of the pine to the fullest.
+Our technique of shaping the branch tips has been passed down from generation to generation to bring out the natural beauty of the tree to the fullest.
 We give the branches the best shape by relying on the subtle force used when bending the branches and the faint sound transmitted from the pine.

 It is my mission and joy to further hone this technique and pass it on to the next generation.